KIT-IAI/SDM_Plugin_crrem_pathway/README.md

 # CRREM Pathway
 [CRREM (Carbon Risk Real Estate Monitor)](https://crrem.org/) provides science-based decarbonization pathways for the real estate sector.
 It enables the assessment of CO2 emissions from buildings and their adjustment to the targets of the Paris Climate Agreement.

 The CRREM plugin for [KITModelViewer]() can be used to display the CRREM pathways provided via the [NaiS database]().
-The parameters required for this are derived from 3D building models.
+Where possible, the necessary parameters are derived from 3D building models.

 Supported data models are:
 * CityGML (Energy ADE)
 * gbXML
 * IFC

-If the georeference can be interpreted correctly, the available data is automatically retrieved from the [NaiS database]().
+If the georeference can be interpreted correctly, the available data is automatically retrieved from the NaiS database.

 ## Dependencies